Ademola101/Tic_Tac_Toe/Readme.md

 # Tic-Tac-Toe Project

-> A tic-tac-toe game on the command line where two human players can play against each other and the board is displayed in between turns, created with Ruby.
+> A tic-tac-toe game on the command line where two players can play against each other and the board is displayed in between turns.
+This Tic-Tac-toe game is implemented with Ruby programming language

 ## Built With